LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 	style="margin-top: 1em; margin-bottom: 1em">
 </iframe>

-By **zooming in on the map**, it is seen that there is a clear impact on many of the main roads leading into and out of *Indre by* such as *Ågade*, *Åboulevard*, *Nørre Allé* and *Tuborgvej*.
-Also, high activity points can be found for roads leading out of the city, e.g. *Frederikssundsvej*, *Jyllingevej*, *Roskildevej*, *Hareskovvej* and *Strandvejen*, indicating that those people with cars would have longer commutes.
-Thus riding a bike might not be as straight forward of an option, especially when considering the additional travel time and the unpredictable weather in Copenhagen.
+By **zooming in on the map**, it is seen that there is a clear impact on many of the main roads leading into and out of *Indre By* such as *Ågade*, *Åboulevard*, *Nørre Allé* and *Tuborgvej*.
+Also, high activity points can be found for roads leading out of the city, e.g. *Frederikssundsvej*, *Jyllingevej*, *Roskildevej*, *Hareskovvej* and *Strandvejen*, indicating that people with cars would have longer commutes.
+Thus riding a bike might not be a straight forward option, especially when considering the additional travel time and the unpredictable weather in Copenhagen.

 # Impact of the weather